Andrei-Vasil/Andrei-Vasil/README.md

 I use [neovim](https://neovim.io/) btw📖
 ## My tech stack
 ### Infrastructure
-- AWS for Cloud - Architecture design & implementation
+- AWS for Cloud - architecture design & implementation
 - Terraform for Infrastructure as Code (IaC)
 - Docker and Podman for Containerization
 - Kubernetes and Docker Compose for Orchestration